rcushen/math5836/project_1/project_1.md

   # Part A: Case I- Classification

 Imagine yourself as a data scientist and build a neural network model using the given data sets.

 ## Case I - Classification

-Refer to the respective documentation for the given data sets by clicking on the below links.

-Parkinson Speech data set for classification  use only train dataset, discard the test dataset.
-Create train/test split from train dataset. column 28: UPDRS  - Please remove this column - do not use it as a feature.

 ### Instructions